 Typically Offered: Spring.

 This 7 course series includes pathophysiology, pharmacology, and therapeutics of a range of system based physiological conditions.
 Standards of care, controversial issues, pharmacotherapy advances, and patient management are covered.
-Aras covered in this course: gastrointestinal, pulmonology, dermatology, ophthalmology, otic diseases.
+Areas covered in this course: pulmonology, OBGYN, ED, dermatology ophthalmology, otic diseases.
 Department Consent required.

 Grading Basis: Letter Grade